miguelpinto128/ToDoList/README.md

 ## Observations

-- Swipe on task se the edit button
+- Swipe on task to se the edit button

 ## Features